Did you know that you can track and send events to your website using Facebook Pixel Events?

 You’ll land on a thank you page upon completion of the form.

-If you mark the final product and tool pages as your launch, you might get multiple events for the same user when they reopen the tools page in the future.
+If you mark the final product and tool pages as your launch, you might get multiple events for the same user when they reopen the tools page.

 However, this page is only opened once.
 So, we’ll use it to trigger our events.